Wealthify doesn't support your browser

 Before you do anything else, it’s a good idea to check if you actually ever had a Child Trust Fund (CTF).

-Either way, any UK citizen born between these dates will have something saved for them – even if you don’t know how much or where it is.
+Any UK who was citizen born between these dates will have something saved for them – even if you don’t know how much or where it is.

 How to Find a Child Trust Fund